6 Website Tweaks That Increase Equipment Rental Leads

 1. Do they have what I need right now?

-2. Can I trust them to deliver?
+2. Can I trust them?

 Your website should answer both within seconds.